-Some businesses require anyone performing work for their company to carry their own insurance policies, including independent contractor workers' compensation insurance.
+Some businesses require anyone performing work for their company to carry their own insurance policies, including workers' compensation insurance.

-If a subcontractor working for you is injured and your state determines the worker should have been classified as an employee, you could face fines or even jail time for not carrying workers' compensation coverage, depending on the laws in your state.
+If a contractor working for you is injured and your state determines the worker should have been classified as an employee, you could face fines or even jail time for not carrying a workers' compensation policy.
+The penalties vary by state.

-Consider talking with a business attorney to make sure anyone performing work for you is properly classified, and that you have the appropriate level of workers' compensation coverage.
+Consider talking with a business attorney to make sure your workers are not misclassified, and that you have the appropriate workers' compensation coverage.

 Every state has its own set of laws governing workers' compensation, including what the penalties are for failing to carry coverage.
 For example: